VoynichLabs/seeva-ai-assistant/README.md

   - macOS/Linux: `~/.config/ai.seeva.assistant/settings.json`
   - Windows: `%APPDATA%\ai.seeva.assistant\settings.json`
 - Contents:
-  - API keys for AI providers
+  - API keys for AI providers (Anthropic, OpenAI, OpenRouter)
   - Default provider and model settings
   - UI preferences including theme
   - Keyboard shortcut configuration

 ### Privacy Notes

-- Your conversations and screen captures are only sent to the AI provider you select (Anthropic, OpenAI, etc.)
+- Your conversations and screen captures are only sent to the AI provider you select (Anthropic, OpenAI, OpenRouter, etc.)
 - API keys are stored in plain text in the settings file.
 Ensure your system has appropriate file permissions
-- No analytics or telemetry data is collected
+- No analytics or telemetry data is collected by Seeva itself
 - Screen captures are stored as base64-encoded JPEG images in the database
 - You can delete individual messages, entire threads, or clear all data by removing the database file
 - Screen Recording permission is required for the "Watch Screen" feature to function
+- Each provider has their own data retention policies - check their documentation for details

 ## License